About GBG

 Co-Founder

-Katie loves excel, chocolate, and a good gym session.
-In that order.
-She is one of the rare people who can engage both her right and left brains at the same time.
+Katie loves excel, chocolate, and a good gym session—in that order.
+She is one of the rare people who can engage both her right and left brain at the same time.

 Read Bio